simon-cutts/serverless-event-sourcing/README.md

 The app deviates from true event sourcing in these areas:

 1. No separate read and write models (i.e. no [CQRS](https://martinfowler.com/bliki/CQRS.html)).
-The view of the customer is always up to date because events do not need to be re-played.
-Consequentially, there is no eventual consistency lag.
+The view of the customer is always up to date so events do not need to be re-played (unless you want to); consequentially, there is no eventual consistency lag.
 2. The app supports transactional concurrency, with an optimistic locking strategy
 2. Allows deletes, so that customers can be forgotten

-##Outstanding Tasks
+### Outstanding Tasks

 Stuff for the next iteration: